jfangwang/auto-scripts/auto_project_checker/readme.md

 ![Image of auto proj](https://i.imgur.com/qywsAqI.png)
 # Welcome to Auto Project Checker
 ## What is this?
 This is a python selenium script to check the results of the checker.
 Instead of hitting the 'check code' button for every task, you just run this script once and that's it.
-This project was initially built for vagrant running on ```ubuntu 16.04 LTS distro``` but also works on Mac and PC.
+This project was initially built for vagrant running on ```ubuntu 16.04 LTS distro``` but also works on PC.
 ## Set up
 Everything is bundled in ```selenium_install.sh``` to keep things simple.
 For installation, run the file by entering in ```./selenium_install.sh``` into terminal.
 Enter 'y' when prompted and will take a couple minutes.